dkn157/Code-Bytes-Game/README.md

 <br />
 <br />
 <br />
-<br />Run the jar file to play the game.
+<br />Run the jar file, located in the build folder, to play the game.
 <br />
 <br />Project completed with 4 weeks of bootcamp using Simple GFX library.
 A simple graphics lib developed by Academia de código.
 <br />